Last updated 14/6/24

 Cons of a Floating Floor

 • Acoustics are not as good, and it has a hollow sound that a lot of people don’t like.
-It is often referred to as ‘click-clack’ flooring
+Floating floors are often referred to as ‘click-clack’ flooring because you can feel movement underneath due to their non-fixed nature.
+It does not feel as solid under your feet

 • The floating floor will grow and shrink more than a directly stuck floor

-• It is difficult to sand and recoats a floated floor.
+• It is difficult to sand and recoat a floated floor.
 Floating floors tend to bounce when a sanding disk from a poly-vac machine is applied.
 This can cause radial ring marks throughout the floor

 • Floating floors require a separate underlay which adds to the cost